marbl/ModDotPlot/README.md

 `/bin/sh: lscpu: command not found`

-This is a known issue with PlotNine, the Python plotting library used by ModDotPlot.
+This is a known issue with Plotnine, the Python plotting library used by ModDotPlot.
 This can be safely ignored.

-Using `--compare` in interactive mode is noticeably slower than self-identity dotplotting.
-I'll be looking to optimize this functionality as soon as possible.

 ---